 Sometimes law enforcement officials charge drivers with reckless driving offenses even though the charge should have been speeding, operating a vehicle without being in reasonable control, or other moving violations.

 A person may be able to provide defenses to their reckless driving charge in Ohio, which could result in a charge of a lesser offense or a complete dismissal of the charge.
 For example, many courts have determined speeding is not enough to charge an alleged offender with reckless driving.

 If you have been charged with a willful or wanton disregard of the safety of persons or property, it is important to hire an experienced criminal defense attorney who will be able to advise you whether defenses exist in your particular case.

-Contact the Joslyn Law Firm today for a consultation about your reckless driving offense in Columbus, Ohio.
-Brian Joslyn is an experienced Columbus traffic lawyer who will aggressively fight the charges against you and make every effort to find the best possible outcome to your situation.
+Contact the Joslyn Criminal Defense Law Firm today for a consultation about your reckless driving offense in Columbus, Ohio.
+Brian Joslyn is an experienced Columbus traffic lawyer who will aggressively fight the charges against you and make every effort to find the best possible outcome for your situation.

-Call the Joslyn Law Firm at (614) 444-1900 for a consultation about your reckless driving traffic offense in Franklin County or surrounding counties, including Pickaway County, Madison County, Delaware County, Licking County and Fairfield County in Ohio.
+Call the Joslyn Criminal Defense Law Firm at (614) 444-1900 for a consultation about your reckless driving traffic offense in Franklin County or surrounding counties, including Pickaway County, Madison County, Delaware County, Licking County, and Fairfield County in Ohio.